British baker Greggs slows sales decline

-Greggs, best known for its sausage rolls, steak bakes and vegan snacks, was performing well before the pandemic and its shares hit a record high of 25.50 pounds last January.
-They closed at 17.80 pounds on Tuesday, down 25% on the year, valuing the group at 1.8 billion pounds ($2.46 billion).

-“Whilst the impact of COVID-19 has been enormous, we have established working practices that allow us to provide takeaway food services under the different levels of restrictions we have experienced,” said CEO Roger Whiteside.
+“We’re optimistic because of the vaccines,” CEO Roger Whiteside told Reuters.
+“The vaccines get rolled out, then progressively through the course of the year there will be an easing of restrictions to go alongside it.”

+Greggs’ sales levels are heavily correlated with the extent to which customers are restricted in their ability to leave their homes.

-Greggs, which cut 820 jobs late last year, said company-managed shop like-for-like sales in the fourth quarter to Jan.
+The group, which cut 820 jobs late last year, said that like-for-like sales at company-managed shops in the fourth quarter to Jan.
 2 averaged 81.1% of the equivalent 2019 level - an improvement from 71.2% in its third quarter.

+However, Whiteside warned that new UK lockdowns are likely to stall that recovery.

 The pandemic has prompted Greggs to speed up innovations aimed at reaching more customers.
-Home delivery, in partnership with Just Eat, represented 5.5% of company-managed shop sales in the fourth quarter.
+Home delivery, in partnership with Just Eat, represented 5.5% of sales in company-managed shops in the fourth quarter.

 Greggs said that 600 shops now provide delivery services and it expects this to increase to about 800 shops this year.

-Despite the pandemic, Greggs opened a net 28 new shops in 2020, expanding its estate to 2,078, ending the year with net cash of 37 million pounds.
+Despite the pandemic, Greggs opened a net 28 new shops in 2020, expanding its estate to 2,078, and ended the year with net cash of 37 million pounds.

 It plans to open about a net 100 shops in 2021.